 Geoff is here too I sense.
 Your father, Evelyn, is a dull man.
 Ever since your mother died my son has not been able to connect to the world around him.
 What does ‘connect’ mean?
 To have some kind of balanced emotional response I suppose.
 Creativity helped us.
 He turned instead to rules.
 He must know that rules don’t really map onto the world.
 What moral rules preside over a situation in which your mother could die so young?
 None would dare.
 The world works itself out in ways that cannot be foretold.

 We worked with the material world at hand Evelyn and yes we lost ourselves as I have been trying to do just before you came.
 I’ve been trying to extend myself, break myself, do what we used to do when we would paint imaginary worlds and play at being other people and animals.
 I wish I could tell you this story, but I can’t.

 The dull waves that spread across me seem to push me apart.
-If my consciousness is like iron filings coming together under the force of a magnet then my present state sees the paper between the magnet and filings getting thinker and thicker, Evelyn, I am forgetting everything.
+If my consciousness is like iron filings coming together under the force of a magnet then my present state sees the paper between the magnet and filings getting thicker and thicker, Evelyn, I am forgetting everything.
 Without choosing to, I become a mindless mantra:

 “Oh dear, oh dear, oh dear, oh dear, oh dear, oh dear”

 Eve, I cannot break through the fog to reach you.